SorkinType/Briem-Print/README.md

 ## About

 Gunnlaugur SE Briem is a designer and lives in Spain.
-His postgraduate studies in Copenhagen and London ended with a PhD from the Royal College of Art.Gunnlaugur SE Briem designed Briem Script.
+His postgraduate studies in Basel and London ended with a PhD from the Royal College of Art.
+Gunnlaugur SE Briem designed Briem Print.

 Previous Non-Libre versions have been released in the past by Microsoft, Adobe and Monotype.

 Sorkin Type Co. is a Massachusetts based font foundry.